 - Living Well Chronic Illness Support Group

-- Our Community Health Nurse connects students to others with similar diagnosis.
-Students who have connected to each other in the past include students with cancer, Hodgkin's disease, diabetics and Crohn's disease.
+- Our Community Health Nurse connects students to others with a similar diagnosis.
+Students who have connected to each other in the past include students with cancer, Hodgkin's disease, diabetes, and Crohn's disease.

 About Chronic Illnesses or Chronic Medical Conditions